Skhmt/Dark/readme.md

 A proof of concept of an Electron-like Deno app for Windows 11

+Creates a ~76mb stand-alone (assuming Windows 11 or something with WebView2 installed) executable, zipped is ~30mb

 ## Installing

 Install Deno with powershell: `irm https://deno.land/install.ps1 | iex`